Devathaiyai Kanden: Production

 In October 2002, Dhanush signed a film titled Ennai Mattum Kadhal Pannu soon after the success of his debut film Thulluvadho Ilamai.
 The venture, which is the directorial debut of Boopathy Pandian, was also set to star Dhanush's Thulluvadho Ilamai co-star Sherin.
-The film was later retitled Kadhalna Summava and then finally as Devathaiyai Kanden, a song title from a prior Dhanush film, Kadhal Kondein.
+The film was later retitled Kadhalna Summava and then finally as Devathaiyai Kanden.
 Sridevi Vijaykumar replaced Sherin.
 Despite being announced in 2002, the film faced delays because the production company Roja Combines postponed the shooting schedules.
 Amidst this, Dhanush prioritised other films including Kaadhal Kondein, Thiruda Thirudi (both in 2003), Pudhukottaiyilirundhu Saravanan, Sullan and Dreams (all in 2004).
 He also worked on a number of dropped films during the period including K. S. Ravikumar's Odipolaama, Selvaraghavan's Doctors, and Sibi Chakravarthy's Raghava.
-Mumtaj and Ragasiya were selected as item numbers in two songs.
 This was Sridevi's last film release in Tamil.
+While filming a scene where his character eats 15 green chilies, Dhanush really ate that many green chilies to exhibit a realistic look and expressions.